Pierre de la Rue: Masses

-La Rue also was one of the first to use the parody technique thoroughly, permeating the texture of a mass with music drawn from all voices of a pre-existing source.
+La Rue was one of the first to use the parody technique thoroughly, permeating the texture of a mass with music drawn from all voices of a pre-existing source.
 Some of his masses use cantus firmus technique, but rarely strictly; he often preferred the paraphrase technique, in which the monophonic source material is embellished and migrates between voices.

 La Rue wrote one of the earliest polyphonic Requiem Masses to survive, and it is one of his most famous works.
-Unlike later Requiems, it includes polyphonic settings only of the Introit, Kyrie, Tract, Offertory, Sanctus, Agnus, and Communion – the Dies Iræ, often the center of gravity in more recent Requiems, was a later addition.
+Unlike later Requiems, it includes polyphonic settings of only the Introit, Kyrie, Tract, Offertory, Sanctus, Agnus, and Communion – the Dies Iræ, often the center of gravity in more recent Requiems, was a later addition.
 This was the normal liturgical practice in Gallican France and the region of northern Europe in which he worked.
 This mass, more than many others, emphasises the low registers of voices, and even the lowest voices themselves.

 Motets and chansons

-Twenty-five motets by La Rue survive.
-They are mostly for four voices.
+Twenty-five motets by La Rue survive, being mostly for four voices.
 While they use imitation, the technique is more likely to occur within sections and phrases rather than at their openings, unlike in the style of Josquin.
 Another stylistic feature characteristic of La Rue's motets is the use of ostinatos, which may be a single note, an interval, or a series of notes.
 In addition he uses germinal motifs – small easily recognizable patterns from which larger melodic units are derived, and which give unity to a composition.
 Overall the motets are complex contrapuntally, with the individual lines having a distinctive character, in the manner of Ockeghem.
 This is most true in the early works which were likely influenced by the older composer.

 More than half of the motets are on the subject of the Virgin Mary.
 La Rue was the first composer to write a Magnificat on each of the eight tones, and additionally wrote six separate settings of the Marian antiphon Salve regina.
 Most likely these are early works.

 Chansons

-His thirty chansons show a diversity of style, some being akin to the late Burgundian style (for example, as seen in Hayne van Ghizeghem or Gilles Binchois), and others using a more current imitative polyphonic style.
-Since La Rue never spent time in Italy, he never picked up the Italian frottola style which featured light, homophonic textures (which Josquin used so effectively in his popular El Grillo and Scaramella), and which so charmed the other members of his generation.
+His thirty chansons show a diversity of style, some being akin to the late Burgundian style (for example, as seen in the works of Hayne van Ghizeghem or Gilles Binchois), and of others using a more current imitative polyphonic style.
+Since La Rue never spent time in Italy, he did not employ the Italian frottola style which featured light, homophonic textures (which Josquin used so effectively in his popular El Grillo and Scaramella), and which so charmed the other members of his generation.